Your child may be eligible to participate in the REACH Project if he or she:

 3. Simple blood draw

-$20 gift card, small prize for children, and validated parking.
+$20 gift cards, small prize for children, and validated parking.

 Where does my appointment take place?